 You can expect the cost of surrogacy to start at around $100,000, but you may ultimately pay $240,000 or more when all is said and done.
-There are many different factors and variables to consider, from using an egg donor to a multiple-birth, both of which increase costs.
+There are many different factors and variables to consider, from using an egg donor to the possibility of multiples, both of which are examples that can increase costs.
 When you factor in the gestational carrier’s compensation, psychological evaluations, medical exams and screenings, the agency fee, the IVF fees, legal fees, insurance, and miscellaneous expenses, it’s easy to see how it adds up quickly.

 There is also the possibility your surrogate will be placed on bed rest or require a cesarean-section, meaning she may receive reimbursement for lost wages and things like childcare and housekeeping.

 The reality is that most people don’t have an extra $150,000 at the ready to cover the cost of surrogacy.
 That’s where financing comes in, and there are a growing number of options for intended parents to consider.
 Many will go the route of a bank loan, a second mortgage or a home equity line of credit.
 Some borrow money from family or relatives, while still others decide to put some of the costs on a credit card – a risky option that is typically used as a last resort.